ah-ansari/OCT/README.md

 - **`[--save]`** *(optional)*: Saves the trained model to the `saves_model/` folder if specified.

+For more information on other parameters, please refer to the Python file.

 **Examples:**
 - To evaluate the OCT model on the Adult dataset using Test Setting I, with class 0 considered as OOD: